 - Shed old beliefs about yourself.

-Scrutiny of your surroundings
+Scrutinize your surroundings

 on a solo hiking trail

-Make room for some surprises
+Make a little room for some surprises

 - Get off the ant trail of every day life and follow a trail into mystery and who knows what adventures.

 - Be open to surprise!
 It is a wise teacher and may hold up a mirror to yourself when you're alone on the trail.